South of France 8-Day Itinerary

 Sailing: 1 hours (5 nautical miles)

-Mooring Options: Port de Nice, Port Lympia, Villefranche-sur-Mer anchorage
+Mooring Options: Port de Nice, Villefranche-sur-Mer anchorage

 Dining: Jan by Jan Hendrik